A Lorentzian renormalisation group equation for gauge theories: Solution of the effective master equation

-where the second part of the transformation form the non-minimal sector.
-This shows that $I_{ext}$ plays the role of the proper solution to the Classical Master Equation in the space of functionals of $(\phi, \sigma)$.
+Note that the last two equations imply that $q_k$ and $\eta$ form a contractible pair.
+This demonstrates that $I_{ext}$ plays the role of the proper solution to the Classical Master Equation in the space of functionals of $(\phi, \sigma,q_k,\eta)$.